Tired of herbal tea at bedtime? Want to try something else to help you sleep?

 Warm milk or atole (warmed milk with corn starch) might be what you’re looking for.

-Warm milk has all of the same nutrients as cold milk, and the heat causes some sleep-promoting compounds to get unlocked.
-Warming means that these additional compounds are ready to be used by your body.
+Warm milk has all of the same nutrients as cold milk, but the heat used for warming the milk causes sleep-promoting compounds to get unlocked.
+Warming the milk makes the sleep-promoting compounds are ready to be used by your body.

 Served hot, milk is as tasty as it is when it’s served cold.
 If you’re looking for additional flavor or something different, think about making your warmed milk into atole, a milk drink with cornstarch.

 Avoid atole mixes with a bunch of sugar!
 You’re going to bed.
 You don’t need that.
 Sugar is energy and the extra sugar may make you feel wired, counteracting the sleep-promoting effect.
-Almost everyone needs to avoid carbohydrates, and milk with a bunch of sugar or corn syrup added is definitely going to add a lot of them to your diet.
+Almost everyone needs to avoid carbohydrates.
+Milk with a bunch of sugar or corn syrup added is going to add a lot of them to your diet.

-As an alternative, if you feel like you absolutely have to have additional flavoring, you can add some strawberry, banana, or chocolate flavoring to a cornstarch powder like Maizena.
+As an alternative, if you feel like you have to have additional flavoring, you can add some strawberry, banana, or chocolate flavoring to a cornstarch powder like Maizena.
+When I feel like I need a boost to my ability to fall asleep, I’ll add a bit of pulverized unsweetened chocolate or carob chips.
+Milk has natural sugars anyway.

 Heating the milk

-If you put it on a burner and let it go, it’s likely to scald, which means the milk develops a thick skin and tastes terrible.
+If you put a pan of milk on a burner, heat it, and let it go, it’s likely to scald.
+This means the milk develops a thick skin and tastes terrible.

 Whether you heat the milk in a microwave or on a stove, you’re going to need to watch it.
 That means stirring.